 i.
 Critical: Bugs that are mission-critical to the application’s core functionality and for which there are no workarounds.

 ii.
 Urgent: Bugs related to the application’s core functionality must be fixed urgently within the sprint.
+The team can fix bugs that do not affect critical user functionality and have workarounds at the next sprint.

 iv.
 Standard: Bugs that do not interfere with core functionality are just annoyances that may or may not ever be fixed.